tuomas2/automate/README.rst

 Example
 -------

-Let us consider following short Automate program as a first example:
+Let's take a look at a small Automate program as an example, which uses also ``automate-rpio`` extension.

 .. code-block:: python